On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Introduction

 \section{Introduction}

-The goal of this paper is to study the long-time behaviour of solutions of Navier-Stokes-Korteweg models with a drag term of type $r_3 \rho u$ in a periodic domain $\Omega= {\mathbb T}^3$ using a $\kappa$ relative entropy generalizing the one by \cite{BrGiLa}.
+The goal of this paper is to study the long-time behaviour of solutions of Navier-Stokes-Korteweg models with a drag term of type $r_2 \, \rho \, u$ (for $r_2 > 0$ a constant) in a periodic domain $\Omega= {\mathbb T}^3$ using a $\kappa$ relative entropy generalizing the one by \cite{BrGiLa}.
+Without loss of generality we fix $|\Omega|=1$.
 More precisely the system under consideration reads